 3. Property Lines

-Create a Successful Grading Strategy
+How to Create an Effective Grading Strategy

-Successful grading strategies are based on local laws, project’s needs, land’s shape, and the desired outcome.
+Successful grading strategies are based on local laws, the project’s needs, the land’s shape, and the desired outcome.
 While every project will have its own grading strategy, you can consider the following aspects to plan effectively.

 - Compact weight-bearing soil to a minimum of 95%